 - Jesse's political experience began in earnest in 1999, when he founded Issues2000.org, a website which catalogued the presidential candidates' views on the issues.
 The website garnered eight million viewers during the election cycle and was favorably reviewed in publications ranging from Rolling Stone magazine to The Wall Street Journal.
 The VoteMatch political matching quiz, has been taken by over 2 million people.
 The website has expanded, as OnTheIssues.org, to include coverage of Senate races, House incumbents, and Massachusetts state Senators and State Reps.
 Jesse attended the 2004 Democratic National Convention with a "blogger press pass" in his capacity as editor of the Speakout Forum.
 Jesse passionately believes that voting should be based on candidates' issue stances, and just as passionately believes that neither candidates nor the mainstream media do an adequate job of reporting on issue stances.

 - Jesse served as the Technology Director for the Reich for Governor campaign in 2001-2002.
 He oversaw the email campaign, the website, the database, the website's Spanish translation, and the large volunteer crew for all of those -- which was credited with Reich's overcoming the odds against an outsider candidate getting through the Democratic Convention process.
-Jesse has applied the "cyber-campaign" techniques developed during the Reich campaign to state rep races for Avi Green in East Cambridge, Carl Sciortino in Somerville, and Monica Palacios-Boyce in Central Massachusetts.
+Jesse has applied the "cyber-campaign" techniques developed during the Reich campaign to state rep races for Avi Green in East Cambridge and East Somerville, Carl Sciortino in Somerville and Medford, and Monica Palacios-Boyce in Central Massachusetts.